smiileTeam/subscribeHelper/README.md

 # Library
-We developped a PHP class.
-You can find it [here](https://github.com/smiileTeam/subscribeHelper)
+You can find a php class implementing this [here](https://github.com/smiileTeam/subscribeHelper)